microsoft/vcpkg-docs/vcpkg/troubleshoot/asset-caching.md

 for more information.
 Make sure that the generated token's read and write permissions match your required use case.

-If you're using a different provider, you may require to format the request parameters correctly.
+If you're using a different provider, you may need to format the request parameters correctly.
 For example, prefixing a parameter name before the token's value.